Interview – Rick DeJesus of Adelitas Way

 Virgin Records

 CrypticRock.com – You have definitely achieved that and your motivation will continue to have the band achieve that.
 The band has sustained some line-up changes over the years with the departure of Keith Wallen and Derek Johnston within the past year.
 It is very common for bands to have changing pieces in the early stages of their career.
-Do you feel that storm has finally settled and the current line-up will be together a while now?
+Do you feel that the storm has finally settled and the current line-up will be together a while now?

 Rick DeJesus – I do, but here is the thing people do not realize about music today.
-Back in the 80’s, 90’s, and even early 2000’s there was so many rewards for being in a band.
+Back in the 80’s, 90’s, and even early 2000’s there were so many rewards for being in a band.
 There was so much money floating around and people treated musicians like gods.
 We came in the dark ages of music, our debut album came out in 2009 where illegal downloads were at their peak.
 You go out and live in a van in the beginning.
 You live in tough conditions and there is not a ton of money being thrown around.
 The thing is to keep the band together, you have to find five guys who are doing it just for the fans and just for the thrill of playing the live show.
-There are no double stacked tour buses and thousand dollar a day per diems.
+There are no double stacked tour buses and thousand dollars a day per diems.
 You literally have to go out there with your blood, sweat, and tears.
 Sometimes it is just not worth it for people to be away from their families and sacrifice so much when the rewards are that of a normal job.
 Some artists come out on the road and they make the same money a normal job would make, but you get to play music for a living.
-Playing music for a living has to be a enough for you.
+Playing music for a living has to be enough for you.
 For me, I love music so much that when I started out I was playing for negative money.
 I was losing money on tours because I loved to play and knew what we were capable of.

-In regards to the loss of Keith, Keith is great musician and I loved playing with him, his thing was he wanted to try it on his own.
-He wanted to try his own thing, he wanted to try and see if he can do it and be the frontman of his own band.
+In regards to the loss of Keith, Keith is a great musician and I loved playing with him, his thing was he wanted to try it on his own.
+He wanted to try his own thing, he wanted to try and see if he could do it and be the frontman of his own band.
 I fully support him.
 I do not think on the new record we lost much.
 On previous efforts, they were not really involved in the writing or recording of the records.
 Keith brought something to the live show, but I also think we added really strong players.
 Robert is an amazing guitar player and live performer.
 I think we balanced it out.
 We have Andrew now, who I think, is the best bass player that I have ever played with.
 I think we are going to come out even tighter and more well rounded on this next record.
 I think it will be a better fit for us.
 I have nothing but love for the guys who I have played with in the past.
 I really cherish the stage with everyone I ever played with.
 I love music and I will not stop, some people will come and some people will go because the rewards may not be high enough for them.
 Being on the stage has always been enough for me.
 I leave a wife and a baby behind as well, it gets hard at times but I always power through it.

 DSC_5129